 Skill Familiarity Bias

 A vendor will always have more skills in their solutions than in a competitor solution.
-Because databases can be “tuned up” and because of differences in hardware that is selected as well as some other differences, even if a vendor were 100% above board, they would still tend to observe better performance in their solution than a competing solution.
+Because databases can be “tuned up” and because of differences in hardware that is selected as well as some other variations, even if a vendor were 100% above board, they would still tend to observe better performance in their solution than a competing solution.

 The vendors spare no expense in hardware for these tests.
 The customers will often purchase equipment that is lower in its specification than that used by the vendor.
 We cover this topic in the article How Much is Hardware Responsible for HANA Benefits?

 The Laboratory Environment Bias